muhme/joomla-branches-tester/README.md

   MySQLi or PHP Data Objects, and the option to use Unix sockets, instead of TCP host).
 * Switching between PHP versions (PHP 5.6 ...
 8.3).
 * Installing Joomla from a cloned 'joomla-cms' Git repository.
-* Grafting a Joomla package onto a development branch.
+* Grafting a Joomla package.
 * Using Xdebug for PHP debugging.
 * Using IPv6 network.